AdaGold/scrabble/README.md

 ### Primary Requirements
 For waves 2 and 3, you are given no starter code.
 You and your pair will have to create all files and classes and write all the tests yourselves.

-Create a `Scrabble::Player` class with __full unit testing/specs__.
-You should have a spec that tests all pieces of functionality and logic.
+Create a `Scrabble::Player` class with __full unit testing/tests__.
+You should have a test that tests all pieces of functionality and logic.

 The constructor for `Scrabble::Player` should take exactly one argument: the player's `name`.
 Instances of the class should respond to the following messages: